23 NYCRR Part 500 Is Now in Effect: What Financial Institutions Must Do to Stay Compliant

 - Warranty/support expiration date

-- Data removal/retention/reassignment audit
+- Data removal/retention/reassignment audits

-- Monitoring audit history (incidents reported/remediations)
+- Monitoring audit history (incidents reported/remediations completed)

 Data Disposal Under 500.13

-When it comes to the data that IT organizations gather and retain, Covered Entities must demonstrate evidence of securely disposing of non-public information that they no longer need for business operations.
+When it comes to the data that IT organizations gather and retain, Covered Entities must demonstrate evidence of securely disposing of nonpublic information that they no longer need for business operations.

 Unless specific laws or regulations require the organizations to retain information or the data’s disposal is unreasonably difficult, a Covered Entity must track key information for each asset.